 When most people think about white-collar crimes, they think of a highly public trial involving insider trading.
 While insider trading is a type of white-collar crime, they are many other types of common white-collar crimes.
 For example, stealing petty cash from your employer and identity theft are considered white-collar crimes in Georgia.
 White-collar crimes usually mean some type of financially-motivated crime.

 If you are facing charges for a white-collar crime, you need an experienced criminal defense lawyer.
 Defendants who are convicted of white-collar crimes can face extremely harsh sentences, including lengthy jail sentences without the possibility of parole.
 At Carter/Pilgrim, our lawyers have the kind of extensive trial experience necessary to represent clients skillfully.
-Contact our Atlanta white-collar crime defense lawyers today to schedule your initial consultation and learn how to advocate for you.
+Contact our white-collar crime defense lawyers today to schedule your initial consultation and learn how to advocate for you.

 Types of White Collar Crime Charges